sucofunk/SUCOFUNKey/doc/manual.md

 ![Sampler Sample Selector](images/sampler2.png "Sampler Sample Selector")
 ![Sample](images/sampler3.png "Sample")

 The Sampler is where you view, trim, rename, and manage your samples.
+All editing and playback-preview in the Sampler works **directly on the files stored on the SD card** — no RAM is consumed while you browse or trim.

+Once you switch to the Sequencer, Arrange, or Live / Play mode, the device loads every sample that is referenced in the current song into the **internal 16 MB sample RAM** so they can be played back with low latency.
+The amount of RAM already occupied is shown in the **top-left corner of the Sequencer screen** as a two-colour bar: the **green** portion represents free RAM and the **red** portion shows how much is already in use.
+If the bar turns fully red, new samples can no longer be loaded — keep an eye on it when working with many or long samples.

 ### 5.1 Banks and Slots